shahzaib-sk/Exchange_Rate_Calculator/README.md

 Example Conversion
 Convert 100 USD to EUR.
-Convert 500 INR to USD.
+Convert 100 PKR to USD.